Poisonite/MakeMKV-Auto-Rip/README.md

 # Application paths and directories
 paths:
-  # MakeMKV installation directory
+  # MakeMKV installation directory (OPTIONAL - auto-detected if not specified)
+  # Uncomment and set only if you need to override the automatic detection
-  makemkv_dir: "C:/Program Files (x86)/MakeMKV"
+  # makemkv_dir: "C:/Program Files (x86)/MakeMKV"

   # Directory where ripped movies will be saved
   movie_rips_dir: "C:/Your/Movie/Rips"